 Start points

-If one main piece is going to carry the whole look
+If one main piece sets the outfit

 Go to hoodies first for shape and weight